Brucellosis

 What you can do

-Before your appointment, you may want to write a list of answers to the following questions:
+Before your appointment, you may want to write down the answers to the following questions:

-• Have you eaten any raw (unpasteurized) dairy products, such as milk or goat cheese?
+• Have you had any raw dairy products, such as milk or goat cheese?

 • Does your job involve contact with animals or with animal tissues?